iterative/dvc.org/static/docs/get-started/index.md

 It's made to be runnable and you should be able to create a simple DVC project from scratch, but there is also a prepared
-[Github repository](https://github.com/iterative/example-get-started) that has the final and all intermediate resuls in it.
+[Github repository](https://github.com/iterative/example-get-started) that has the final and all the intermediate steps in it (we are using git tags as markers).

 At the very end there are a few complete step-by-step examples to give you more hands-on experience with real-life scenarios - first is about model and